SteffenBlake/Motes/README.md

 This one is funny, it'll make your current index value a totally random number between 0 and 99!
 I wonder what kind of cool things you can do with that?

 ## I/O 💻
-You'll notice right away when you work with Motes,
+You'll notice right away when you work with Motes that it has a window everything runs in to show you what's happening.
+Without them you could run your program, but you'd never see what's happening!

-# 💯 : This
+# 💯 : Write Number
+This buddy will write the number value of your current index to the window.
+This